-- Once UBOS is out of beta, still assume that there are bugs.
+- If you use UBOS on the green (“production”) release channel, still assume that there are bugs.

 - To see which bugs have been filed, go to Github.

-- As an open-source project, UBOS is “as-is” and we make no warranties of any kind.
+- As an free project, UBOS is “as-is” and we make no warranties of any kind.

 - So far, we are not aware of any break-in or compromise of any UBOS system by anybody.